flyingwolf1701/Architectum/arch_project_docs/product_requirements_document.md

 ### Epic 1: Core Blueprint Generation Framework and DirectoryBlueprint Implementation

-**Goal:** To establish the foundational infrastructure for Architectum's codebase blueprint generation and deliver the `DirectoryBlueprint` capability, enabling AI agents and visualization tools to analyze specified directory structures at varying levels of detail.
+**Goal:** To establish the foundational infrastructure for Architectum's codebase blueprint generation and deliver the core functionality for directory-based blueprint generation, enabling AI agents and visualization tools to analyze specified directory structures at varying levels of detail.

-### Epic 2: FileSetBlueprint Implementation
+### Epic 2: File-Based Blueprint Implementation

-**Goal:** To enable Architectum to generate blueprints based on an explicit list of user-specified files (`FileSetBlueprint`), allowing AI agents and visualization tools to analyze a curated collection of code files at varying levels of detail.
+**Goal:** To enable Architectum to generate blueprints based on an explicit list of user-specified files, allowing AI agents and visualization tools to analyze a curated collection of code files at varying levels of detail.

-### Epic 3: CodeElementBlueprint Implementation
+### Epic 3: Component-Based Blueprint Implementation

-**Goal:** To empower Architectum with the ability to generate highly focused blueprints detailing specific code elements (like functions, classes, methods) within a single file (`CodeElementBlueprint`), enabling AI agents to perform granular analysis.
+**Goal:** To empower Architectum with the ability to generate highly focused blueprints detailing specific code elements (like functions, classes, methods) within files, enabling AI agents to perform granular analysis.

+### Epic 4: Feature Blueprint Implementation

+**Goal:** To implement persistent Feature Blueprints that serve as documentation for entire features across the codebase, with YAML-based definition and storage for reference.

-### Epic 4: Graph Model Enhancement and Relationship Extraction
+### Epic 5: Relationship Map and JSON Mirrors Enhancement

-**Goal:** To implement the comprehensive graph-based code model with nodes and relationships, enhancing the blueprint types with rich relationship data extracted through LSP.
+**Goal:** To implement the comprehensive dual representation system with Relationship Map for navigation and JSON Mirrors for content, enabling efficient relationship extraction and navigation.

-### Epic 5: Caching and Incremental Updates
+### Epic 6: Caching and Incremental Updates

-**Goal:** To implement an intelligent caching system that stores blueprints and supports efficient incremental updates when code changes.
+**Goal:** To implement an intelligent caching system that stores blueprints and supports efficient incremental updates when code changes, including the `arch sync` command.

-### Epic 6: Proof-of-Concept Visualization
+### Epic 7: Proof-of-Concept Visualization

 **Goal:** To develop a basic web-based visualization component that renders blueprint graphs for human navigation and comprehension.